pilaf/beezwax-net-remastering-slides/slides/slides.md

 Mobile score on Google PageSpeed
 ---
+layout: false
-class: left, inverse
+class: inverse

 # Where we're at

 ---
+layout: false
-class: left, inverse
+class: inverse

 # The road ahead...

 * Single sign on